rethinkdb/www/_posts/2016-04-22-nasa-case-study.md

 Whenever we hear about another organization using RethinkDB, we always get incredibly excited.
-So when we first heard that NASA was using RethinkDB we were over the moon 🌔!
-We asked Collin Estes, Director of Software Engineering, how they were using RethinkDB at NASA and we are happy to present this case-study of their usage of RethinkDB below:
+So when we first heard that NASA was using RethinkDB we were over the moon.
+We asked Collin Estes, Director of Software Engineering, how they use RethinkDB at NASA and we are proud to present this case-study of their usage of RethinkDB below:

 ---

-## RethinkDB Case Study :  NASA (EVA)
+## RethinkDB Case Study:  NASA (EVA)

 **Background:**